Real name: Bruce Wayne

 - Break Out the Museum Piece: In "Black Out", Bruce took Mr. Freeze's freeze gun out of his little crime museum to stop Inque and wore the old Gray Ghost hat and mask to keep his identity hidden.
 In Inque's second appearance, Terry tried the same, but she broke it.
 Later, Bruce took a huge Powered Armor suit out of retirement to go hand-to-hand with her.

 - Career-Ending Injury: His heart condition, which prompts the incident above.

-- Cane Fu: It's unclear as to whether Bruce really needs the cane (he was injured in his final fight with the Joker), or if he's just pretending to be more handicapped than he is for the sake of having a weapon.
+- Cane Fu: It's unclear as to whether Bruce really needs the cane (since he was injured in his final fight with the Joker), or if he's just pretending to be more handicapped than he is for the sake of having a weapon.

-- Conspicuous Trenchcoat: Uses this to hide his BatMech while rescuing Terry.
+- Conspicuous Trenchcoat: He uses this to hide his BatMech while rescuing Terry from Inque.

 - Cool Old Guy: Beyond the crankiness from getting old, he is a wise and supportive mentor.

-- Cornered Rattlesnake: In the first episode, Bruce's Batman is too old to fight against the goons.
+- Cornered Rattlesnake: In Rebirth, Bruce's Batman is too old to fight against the goons.
 One of them is about to beat Batman with a pipe, forcing Batman to use a gun to win.
 Batman, who hates guns, decides he needs to retire in his old age so he wouldn't be in this situation again.

 - Crazy-Prepared: Naturally.Terry: She's heading for the stairs!